harshamalhotra/existingDS-gitlab/README.md

 Alternatively, you can also [open this repository in Gitpod](https://gitpod.io/#https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/tree/main/) to make and preview changes directly in your browser.

+#### Start docs with local GitLab UI

+To develop with local GitLab UI components and see live component stories, use `yarn start:full`.
+This command:

+- Starts the documentation site on `http://localhost:2018`.
+- Starts GitLab UI's Storybook on `http://localhost:9001`.
+- Automatically links the documentation site to use your local Storybook instance.

+This is useful when you're making changes to GitLab UI components and want to see how they appear in both Storybook and the documentation.

 ### Writing component documentation

 When starting from scratch: